Blurs

 Author: lakesidegirl

-I am a bilingual children’s librarian at a medium-sized library in the Midwest. in the Children's Department of a Regional Library in the Midwest.
+I am a bilingual children’s librarian at a medium-sized library in the Midwest.
 I lived in Mexico to learn Spanish in 2013/2014.
 I care about a lot of things.
 I love.
 I learn.
 I teach.
 I read.
 I write.
 I knit.
 I travel.